Thinkwise/docs/docs/sf/features.md

 | ![](assets/icons8-briefcase_blue.svg)| The work is not linked to a requirement, placed freely in the feature tree |
 | ![](assets/icons8-briefcase-blue-linked-orange.svg) | The work is linked to a requirement and is in sync when it comes to positioning in the feature tree |
 | ![](assets/icons8-briefcase-blue-warn-orange.svg) | The work is linked to a requirement but is manually placed elsewhere in the feature tree |

+### Attachments

+To supplement the description of business processes, attachments can be added.
+These attachments will be stored in the database.

+### Linked requirements and linked work

+The *Linked requirements* and *Linked work* details show the requirements and the work that is directly linked to the feature.

 ### Impact analysis